benedictify/web-module-project-context/README.md

 **MVP Requirements**

-- Create a `ProductContext` and a `CartContext`
+- Create a `ProductContext` and a `ShoppingCartContext`
-- Use the Provider Component from `ProductContext` and `CartContext` to provide data to child components
+- Use the Provider Component from `ProductContext` and `ShoppingCartContext` to provide data to child components
-- Consume data using the `useContext` hook from `ProductContext` and `CartContext`
+- Consume data using the `useContext` hook from `ProductContext` and `ShoppingCartContext`

 ### Task 3: Stretch Problems